Phobos 2

 Phobos 2 was the last space probe designed by the Soviet Union.
 It was designed to explore the moons of Mars, Phobos and Deimos.
 It was launched on 12 July 1988, and entered orbit on 29 January 1989.

-Phobos 2 operated nominally throughout its cruise and Mars orbital insertion phases on 29 January 1989, gathering data on the Sun, interplanetary medium, Mars, and Phobos.
-Phobos 2 investigated Mars surface and atmosphere and returned 37 images of Phobos with a resolution of up to 40 meters.
+Phobos 2 operated nominally throughout its cruise and Mars orbital insertion phase on 29 January 1989, gathering data on the Sun, interplanetary medium, Mars, and Phobos.
+Phobos 2 investigated the Mars surface and atmosphere and returned 37 images of Phobos with a resolution of up to 40 meters.

-Shortly before the final phase of the mission, during which the spacecraft was to approach within 50 m of Phobos' surface and release two landers (One, a mobile hopper, the other, a stationary platform) contact with Phobos 2 was lost.
-The mission ended when the spacecraft signal failed to be successfully reacquired on 27 March 1989.
+Shortly before the final phase of the mission, during which the spacecraft was to approach within 50 m of Phobos's surface and release two landers (one, a mobile hopper, the other, a stationary platform) contact with Phobos 2 was lost.
+The mission ended when the spacecraft signal failed to be reacquired on 27 March 1989.
 The cause of the failure was determined to be a malfunction of the on-board computer.

 Background

-The intent to carry out a mission with Phobos as the target was first made public 14 November 1984.
-Phobos was chosen as the target in order to avoid directly competing with previous American missions.
-Originally a 1986 launch was planned but this was later moved to 1988.
+The mission to Phobos was announced on 14 November 1984.
+Phobos was chosen as the target in order to avoid direct competition with previous American missions.
+The original 1986 launch plan was later moved to 1988.

 Mission profile

 Phobos 2 started to develop problems during the interplanetary flight phase of the mission.
-By the time the probe reached Mars orbit, two of its three computers were not working properly.
-One of the computers was completely dead, and the second was starting to malfunction.
-Since the probe worked on a system of its computers voting on any decision, the one healthy computer would not be able to control the craft because it would be unable to outvote two dead computers.
+By the time the probe reached Mars orbit, two of its three computers were malfunctioning.
+One computer was completely dead, and a second was starting to fail.
+Since the probe depended on two computers to agree on any decision, the one healthy computer would not be able to control the craft because it could not outvote two bad computers.
 The craft's high speed transmitter had also developed issues.

-Phobos 2 successfully carried out three preliminary encounters with Phobos during which time it was imaged with the Videospectrometric Camera, the Combined Radiometer and Photometer for Mars and the Imaging Spectrometer for Mars.
+Phobos 2 successfully carried out three preliminary encounters with Phobos by using its Videospectrometric Camera, the Combined Radiometer and Photometer for Mars and the Imaging Spectrometer for Mars.

 Spacecraft design

 Instruments

 The Phobos 2 infrared spectrometer (ISM) obtained 45000 spectra in the near infrared (from 0.75 to 3.2 um) in the equatorial areas of Mars, with a spatial resolution ranging from 7 to 25 km, and 400 spectra of Phobos at 700 m resolution.
-These observations made it possible to retrieve the first mineralogical maps of the planet and its satellite, and to study the atmosphere of Mars.
+These observations made it possible to generate the first mineralogical maps of the planet and its satellite, and to study the atmosphere of Mars.
 ISM was developed at IAS and DESPA (Paris Observatory) with support from CNES.